-2008 Budget and 2008-2011 Multi-Year Financial Plan
+2008 Budget and 2008-2011 Multi-Year Financial Plan Update

 The County Executive submitted his proposed 2008 Budget to the County Legislature on September 17, 2007.
-The County Legislature adopted the budget after making amendments totaling \$1.4 million on October 29, 2007.
+The County Legislature adopted the budget on October 29, 2007 after making amendments totaling \$1.4 million.
 The adopted 2008 Budget includes \$2.6 billion in appropriations, excluding interdepartmental and inter-fund transfers, to support the Major Operating Funds.
-The adopted 2008 Budget was 1.9% more than the 2007 Budget, and this was at a time when the Consumer Price Index is twice that, at 3.8%.
+The adopted 2008 Budget was 1.9% more than the 2007 Budget, at a time when the Consumer Price Index is twice that, at 3.8%.
 Also, it did not rely upon any NIFA transitional assistance or debt restructuring.
 All positions were fully funded.
-The adopted 2008 Budget drew down on \$24.5 million of the Retirement Contribution Reserve Fund (discussed below in this section) and included a transfer of \$10 million from the projected 2007 operating surplus to the operating fund.
+The adopted 2008 Budget drew down on \$24.5 million of the Retirement Contribution Reserve Fund and included a transfer of \$10 million from the projected 2007 operating surplus to the operating fund.
 See "APPENDIX A - INFORMATION ABOUT THE COUNTY" herein.
 The adopted 2008 Budget held the tax levy constant in county-wide funds in the aggregate for the fifth consecutive year.

 On November 8, 2007, NIFA approved the 2008-2011 Multi-Year Financial Plan and the 2008 Budget.

-The 2008-2011 Multi-Year Financial Plan extends the core gap-closing measures that have been utilized previously by the County.
+The 2008-2011 Multi-Year Financial Plan Update, submitted to NIFA on May 1, 2008, extends the core gap-closing measures that have been utilized previously by the County.
 A summary of such measures is shown in Figure 2.

+FIGURE 2

-FIGURE 2 SUMMARY OF GAP-CLOSING MEASURES INCLUDED IN THE 2008-2011 MULTI-YEAR FINANCIAL PLAN, MAJOR OPERATING FUNDS (DOLLARS IN MILLIONS)
+SUMMARY OF GAP-CLOSING MEASURES

+INCLUDED IN THE 2008-2011 MULTI-YEAR FINANCIAL PLAN UPDATE

+MAJOR OPERATING FUNDS (DOLLARS IN MILLIONS)